 - Reason for sending (e.g. ‘sample for exhibition’, ‘gift’ and so on) on the invoice (we suggest near the invoice number).

 Terms of delivery

 Terms of delivery, or Incoterms, tell the relevant customs authorities who is paying for any duties and taxes liable on the parcel.
-We ship all of our parcels on the basis that any such charges are paid by the recipient.
-For Parcelforce Worldwide services the correct Incoterm is ‘Delivered Duty Unpaid – DDU’ (as per the Incoterms 2000 descriptions).
+We ship all our parcels on the basis that any such charges are paid by the recipient or the original sender.

 For GLS destinations on Euro Priority Business it may be possible to use different incoterms.
 If you are interested in this, please speak to your Parcelforce Worldwide Account Manager.